Safest Places to Visit in Mexico

 -

-Campeche has the lowest travel advisory issued by the Department of State, indicating that it's relatively safe.
+Campeche has the lowest travel advisory issued by the US Department of State, indicating that it's relatively safe and may be considered among the safest cities in Mexico.

 -

-Law enforcement officials have made great strides in improving public safety.
-Between August 2022 and August 2023, the number of property damage complaints decreased by nearly 42%.
+Law enforcement officials have made great strides in improving public safety in this tourist destination.
+Between September 2023 and September 2024, the number of property damage complaints decreased by nearly 45%.
 The number of theft complaints also declined by 20%.

 To make your trip to San Francisco de Campeche more enjoyable, follow these travel tips: